Let’s pause to think about group brainstorming for a second…

 - Some participants might talk too much – It’s great to have enthusiastic peeps in the team, but sometimes, they might dominate the conversation and make others reluctant to speak up.
 Group brainstorming shouldn’t get one-sided, right?

-- Takes time to plan and host – It may not be a really long discussion, but you still need to make a detailed plan and agenda beforehand to make sure it goes smoothly.
+- Takes time to plan and host – It may not be a really long discussion, but you still need to make a detailed plan and agenda beforehand to ensure it goes smoothly.
 This can be pretty time-consuming.

 Individual vs Group Brainstorming